MLH/mlh-policies/member-event-guidelines.md

 **Dedicated Support & Mentorship.** Our team of Hackathon Community Managers (HCMs) support hundreds of Member Events every year.
 We've helped organizers like you handle all sorts of problems and questions.
 As a Member Event, you’ll be paired with an HCM who can answer any questions or talk through ideas/challenges via emails and calls.

-**Organizer Office Hours**.
-We understand that putting on a hackathon is a lot of work and there is so much to learn.
+**Organizer Office Hours.** We understand that putting on a hackathon is a lot of work and there is so much to learn.
 That’s why we created a once per week, hour-long session for organizers to learn about some of the toughest aspects of hackathon organizing from MLHers and fellow organizers.
 We cover topics like fundraising, marketing, and leadership.
 Check out our full calendar of Organizer Office Hours ([https://mlh.io/seasons/office-hours/events](https://mlh.io/seasons/office-hours/events)) sessions.

-**Hackathon Organizer Guide. **All organizers have full access to MLH’s Hackathon Organizer Guide at [guide.mlh.io](guide.mlh.io).
+**Hackathon Organizer Guide.** All organizers have full access to MLH’s Hackathon Organizer Guide at [guide.mlh.io](guide.mlh.io).
 The guide is packed with information for you and your team to leverage as you plan your in-person or digital events.

-**Hackcon Talks. **Each year we host a conference for hackathon organizers where our community shares their knowledge and experiences with one another.
+**Hackcon Talks.** Each year we host a conference for hackathon organizers where our community shares their knowledge and experiences with one another.
 We have a library of past talks from organizers that you and your team can use to learn best practices.

 **Templates and Tutorials**.
 We’ve created a library of templates and tutorials for all organizers to use while planning and hosting their event.
 While you don’t need to use our templates, we’ve seen organizers consistently struggle with topics like budgeting and judging, so we’ve created simple templates to help you and your team.

 **Season Schedule Listing & Event Marketing Promotion.** We’ll list your event on the official MLH season schedule at [http://mlh.io/events](http://mlh.io/events).
 Hundreds of thousands of hackers and sponsors visit this page every single year and use it to discover the events they want to participate in.
 We’ll also promote your event to thousands of hackers and sponsors via social media and the [MLH Community Discord](https://discord.gg/8hda6vgu) server as requested.

-**Preferred Vendors & Discounts. **Organizing a great hackathon can be expensive.
+**Preferred Vendors & Discounts.** Organizing a great hackathon can be expensive.
 To help you save time and money, we have vetted and partnered with amazing vendors that are offering exclusive discounts and priority access to Member Events.
 Whether it's stickers or swag, we've got you covered!

    **StandOut Stickers**. ([https://www.standoutstickers.com/](https://www.standoutstickers.com/)) We wanted to ensure our organizers continued to have access to high-quality stickers this season.
 Our friends at StandOut Stickers have your back.

-        * **Continental US.**10% discount plus free shipping on your order.
+   * **Continental US.** 10% discount plus free shipping on your order.
    * **UK, EU, APAC, Alaska, and Hawaii.** 15% off the entire order.
 Shipping costs will vary.
-        * **Want an even better deal? **You’ll receive $100 in credit just for displaying the StandOut Stickers logo ([https://drive.google.com/file/d/193NuUywhu-6skR6IkDwSV6jJRmVCup4i/view?usp=sharing](https://drive.google.com/file/d/193NuUywhu-6skR6IkDwSV6jJRmVCup4i/view?usp=sharing)) on your website linked with [hackp.ac/mlh-standoutstickers-hackathons](https://hackp.ac/mlh-standoutstickers-hackathons).
+   * **Want an even better deal?** You’ll receive $100 in credit just for displaying the StandOut Stickers logo ([https://drive.google.com/file/d/193NuUywhu-6skR6IkDwSV6jJRmVCup4i/view?usp=sharing](https://drive.google.com/file/d/193NuUywhu-6skR6IkDwSV6jJRmVCup4i/view?usp=sharing)) on your website linked with [hackp.ac/mlh-standoutstickers-hackathons](https://hackp.ac/mlh-standoutstickers-hackathons).

    **Brand Makers** ([https://www.brandmakers.com/](https://www.brandmakers.com/)).
 If you’re looking to produce anything from tee-shirts to mugs, Brand Makers can help.
 They are MLH’s preferred vendor for all of our own physical swag.
 MLH works with Brand Makers for our Season Tees, MLH Hackcon Jackets, and more).

-**GitHub Education Grant **([https://news.mlh.io/mlh-github-education-grants-supporting-diverse-hacker-communities-03-30-2022](https://news.mlh.io/mlh-github-education-grants-supporting-diverse-hacker-communities-03-30-2022)).
+**GitHub Education Grant** ([https://news.mlh.io/mlh-github-education-grants-supporting-diverse-hacker-communities-03-30-2022](https://news.mlh.io/mlh-github-education-grants-supporting-diverse-hacker-communities-03-30-2022)).
 Through December 2022, GitHub Education is offering grants up to $1,000 USD (or the currency equivalent in your country or region) to select hackathons.
 All Member Events are encouraged to apply as part of their application process.
 GitHub Education is primarily awarding these grants to events that focus on diversity, equity, and inclusion.
 If you are awarded a GitHub Education Grant for your hackathon, you will need to complete and submit a post-event report.

 **Pre-Event Call with Staff**.
 Every Member Event gets a dedicated MLHer to work with on the weekend of their event.
 You’ll get an invitation for a 30-45 minute chat with them a couple of weeks before your event.
 They will discuss any remaining logistics, judging, mini-events, and answer any questions you may have.